List of New York Islanders players

-The New York Islanders are a professional ice hockey team based in Uniondale, New York, United States.
+The New York Islanders are a professional ice hockey team based in Elmont, New York, United States.
 They are members of the Metropolitan Division of the National Hockey League's (NHL) Eastern Conference.
-The Islanders franchise has been a part of the NHL since their inception in 1972, playing their home games at Nassau Veterans Memorial Coliseum, at the Barclays Center, and at UBS Arena.
-Nearly 500 players have played for the team for at least one regular season or playoff game, and nearly 20 have had multiple stints over the years.
+The Islanders franchise has been a part of the NHL since their inception in 1972, playing their home games at Nassau Veterans Memorial Coliseum 1972–2015, 2018–21, Barclays Center 2015–20, and at UBS Arena 2021–present.
+Over 500 players have played for the team for at least one regular season or playoff game, and nearly 20 have had multiple stints over the years.

 The Islanders have won the Stanley Cup four consecutive times (1980, 1981, 1982, and 1983), with a total of 32 players playing for the team throughout those four wins.
 Sixteen players (Mike Bossy, Bob Bourne, Clark Gillies, Butch Goring, Anders Kallur, Gord Lane, Dave Langevin, Wayne Merrick, Ken Morrow, Bob Nystrom, Stefan Persson, Denis Potvin, Billy Smith, Duane Sutter, John Tonelli and Bryan Trottier) have been a part of all four Cup wins, and three more (Billy Carroll, Mike McEwen and Roland Melanson) have won three with the team.
-The Islanders have retired eight numbers: 5 (Denis Potvin), 9 (Clark Gillies), 19 (Bryan Trottier), 22 (Mike Bossy), 23 (Bob Nystrom), 27 (John Tonelli), 31 (Billy Smith) and 91 (Butch Goring).
+The Islanders have retired seven numbers: 5 (Denis Potvin), 9 (Clark Gillies), 19 (Bryan Trottier), 22 (Mike Bossy), 23 (Bob Nystrom), 31 (Billy Smith) and 91 (Butch Goring).

 Fifteen players have captained the team, beginning with Ed Westfall.
 Denis Potvin holds the record for the longest captaincy period, as he led the team from 1979 to 1987.
 The shortest captaincy period was held by Bryan McCabe, who only served for 56 regular season games.
 There have been two seasons where the Islanders did not have a captain: 1996–97 and 2000–01.
-The team's current captain is Anders Lee, who was appointed on October 4, 2018, succeeding John Tavares, who signed with the Toronto Maple Leafs in the 18-19 offseason.
+The team's current captain is Anders Lee, who was appointed on October 4, 2018, succeeding John Tavares, who signed with the Toronto Maple Leafs in the 2018–19 offseason.